Frederick Lambart, 9th Earl of Cavan

-Frederick Edward Gould Lambart, 9th Earl of Cavan KP, PC, DL, JP (21 October 1839 – 14 July 1900) styled Viscount Kilcoursie until 1887, was an Anglo-Irish soldier and Liberal politician.
+Frederick Edward Gould Lambart, 9th Earl of Cavan KP, PC, DL, JP (21 October 1839 – 14 July 1900) styled Viscount Kilcoursie until 1887, was an Anglo-Irish Royal Navy officer and Liberal politician.
 He served as Vice-Chamberlain of the Household in 1886 in William Ewart Gladstone's third administration.

 Background

 Kilcoursie was the eldest son of Frederick Lambart, 8th Earl of Cavan, and his wife, Hon.
 Caroline Augusta Littleton, daughter of Edward Littleton, 1st Baron Hatherton.

 Military career

 Kilcoursie was a lieutenant in the Royal Navy and served at the Siege of Sebastopol in 1854–55.
 He was also at the bombardment of Canton in 1856, and at the attack on Peiho Forts in 1858.

 Political career

 Kilcoursie stood unsuccessfully for parliament for Taunton in February 1882 and for Somerset in February 1884.
 At the 1885 general election, he was returned for South Somerset, a seat he until he stood down at the 1892 general election.
 In February 1886 he was sworn of the Privy Council and appointed Vice-Chamberlain of the Household in William Ewart Gladstone's Liberal Government, which he remained until the administration fell in July of the same year.
 He succeeded in the earldom on the death of his father in 1887.
 As this was an Irish peerage it did not entitle him to an automatic seat in the House of Lords and he was allowed to remain in the House of Commons.
 In 1894 he was invested a Knight of St Patrick.
 Lord Cavan was also a Justice of the Peace and Deputy Lieutenant for Somerset and a Justice of the Peace for Hertfordshire.